 If you are one of the millions of people who have a sensitive nervous system, you know that burnout can be a real issue.

 You may feel overwhelmed and stressed more quickly than others, and it can be difficult to get out of the funk when this happens.
-In this blog post, I will discuss some strategies for resolving burnout and getting back to your normal self.
+You may even have physical symptoms you are working hard to address, as being under constant stress it’s taking its toll on your physical health.
+In this blog post, I will discuss some strategies for treating burnout and getting back to your normal self.

-If you are a sensitive person struggling with burnout, you may wonder, how do I get better?
+If you are a sensitive person experiencing burnout, you may wonder, how do I get better, and how can I prevent burnout in the future?
 Once you are aware of the problem, the most important step is finding the motivation and trust that you can get out of the cycle.

-• You are not alone in your struggles; getting support can make a huge difference.
+• You are not alone in your struggles; getting support can make a huge difference in your well-being.

 • There are ways to recover from burnout.

-• The physical and emotional damage can be reversed.
+• The physical symptoms and emotional damage can be reversed.

-• Don't give up on yourself – you can and will get better.
+• Don’t give up on yourself.
+Burnout recovery does not happen overnight, but you can and will get better.

 Our society is designed to promote and reward hard work to its extreme consequences, so we need to be aware of the warning signs of burnout.

-When you are very driven by purpose and passion in your work, you're a high performer, or maybe have a strong sense of duty in case you are a caregiver, it can be tough to take seriously the signs that your body and nervous system are sending you.
+When you are very driven by purpose and passion in your work, you’re a high performer, or maybe have a strong sense of duty as a caregiver, it can be tough to take seriously the signs that your body and nervous system are sending you.

 I know this from personal experience, as that’s precisely what happened to me in the past when juggling clinical work with patients every day and my digital health startup simultaneously.